awsdocs/aws-iot-docs/developerguide/detect-behaviors.md

 The name of the metric used \(that is, what is measured by the behavior\)\.

 **`consecutiveDatapointsToAlarm`**
 If a device is in violation of the behavior for the specified number of consecutive data points, an alarm occurs\.
 If not specified, the default is 1\.
-This appears as **Datapoints required to trigger alarm** for ML Detect in the console\.

 **`consecutiveDatapointsToClear`**
 If an alarm has occurred and the offending device is no longer in violation of the behavior for the specified number of consecutive data points, the alarm is cleared\.
 If not specified, the default is 1\.
-This appears as **Datapoints required to clear alarm** for ML Detect in the console\.

 **`threshold type`**
-A Security Profile can be one of two threshold types: ML Detect or Rules Detect\.
+A Security Profile can be one of two threshold types: ML or Rules based\.
 ML Security Profiles automatically detect device\-level operational and security anomalies across your fleet by learning from past data\.
-Rule\-based Security Profiles require that you manually set static alarms for your device behaviors\.
+Rule\-based Security Profiles require that you manually set static rules to monitor your device behaviors\.

 **`alarm suppressions`**
 Manage Detect alarm SNS notifications by setting behavior notification to `on` or `suppressed`\.
 Suppressing alarms doesn't stop Detect from performing device behavior evaluations; Detect continues to flag anomalous behaviors as violation alarms\.
-However, suppressed alarms wouldn't be forwarded for SNS notification\.
-They can only be accessed through the AWS IoT console or API\.Rules Detect
+However, suppressed alarms aren't forwarded for SNS notification\.
+They can be accessed only through the AWS IoT console or API\.Rules Detect

 `dimension`
 You can define a dimension to adjust the scope of a behavior\.
 For example, you can define a topic filter dimension that applies a behavior to MQTT topics that match a pattern\.
 To define a dimension for use in a Security Profile, see [CreateDimension](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateDimension.html)\.
 Applies to Rules Detect only\.